An essay about the type of democracy in the U.S.

 "The powers not delegated to the United States by the Constitution, nor prohibited by it to the States, are reserved to the States respectively, or to the people."
 4

 Marriage is not mentioned in the U.S. Constitution.
 Thus the federal government cannot define which couples are eligible to marry and which couples cannot marry.
-As a result of the Tenth Amendment, eligibility to marry is left to each state to define in their legal statutes and/or state constitution.
+As a result of the 10th Amendment, eligibility to marry is left to each state to define in their legal statutes and/or state constitution.

 Areas of disagreement: There is a major conflict over whether there are any limits on how freely the states can exercise this power.
 The two options are:

 - The United States is a Pure Democracy where the people hold the ultimate power.
-That would allow each state legislature to pass marriage laws -- or for voters pass amendments to the state constitution -- that define who can marry in any way that they wish, without restrictions.
+That is, people elect members for their state legislature to pass marriage laws.
+Also, voters can pass amendments to the state constitution.
+Both the state laws and constitution define who can marry.
+They can be worded in any way that they wish, without restrictions.

 - The United States is a Constitutional Democracy where the federal Constitution holds the ultimate power.
 Each state's definition of marriage is then required to avoid violating the federal Constitution.